garysheng/faithwalk-os/why-i-believe-in-christ.md

 ---

-## My Testimony: From Atheist to Believer
+## My Testimony: From Atheist to Evangelist

 Like the vast majority of people in my generation, I grew up thinking that faith and reason were like oil and water.
 Attending a math and science academy and living in a non-religious household, I was always the skeptic, especially when it came to God.
 To me, faith seemed outdated, almost laughable.
 I carried this skepticism like a badge of honor.